sciZer0/7/v/README.md

 The hypothesis/idea is that we might take some existing good blockchain technologies and combine them.

-For example, we might take code of Solana' blockchain itself and combine it with code of some apps (DAOs, Exchanges) on the Solana blockchain, of course, modifying them a bit.
+For example, we might take code of Solana blockchain itself and combine it with code of some apps on the Solana blockchain, of course, modifying them a bit.